DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 To communicate headers that are understood, configure the policy with the `crit-headers` property.
-When the VerifyEncryptedJwt callout process an inbound JWT that contains crit headers, the verification will succeed if and only if those headers are in the `crit-headers` list in the policy configuration,
+When the VerifyEncryptedJwt callout process an inbound JWT that contains a `crit` header, the verification will succeed if and only if the header names listed in the JWT `crit` claim are also present in the `crit-headers` list in the policy configuration.

-If your inbound JWT do not include a `crit` header
+If your inbound JWT do not include a `crit` header, then you do not need to worry about this configuration.

 ## Detecting Success and Errors